bfs-io/banana-for-scale/content/blog/nodejs-api-tutorial-building-an-api-with-expressjs-and-knexjs.md

 ---
 ## What we will build

-In this tutorial, we will learn to build a RESTful API using NodeJS libraries and frameworks.
+In this multi-part tutorial, we will learn to build a RESTful API using NodeJS libraries and frameworks.
 Prerequisites include NodeJS and NPM installed on your local machine.
 If you need the prerequisites, follow this [link.](https://nodejs.org/en/download/)

 ## Why do we want to build an API?